 I love visiting streetfront bookshops and buying books there, but sadly that's not possible at the moment.
 And a lot of the books I want simply aren't available even in well-stocked shops such as the Oxford Blackwells and Waterstones.

 If I'm looking to buy a book online, first of all I check Amazon.
 This will alert me if there are different editions available, and give me some feel for the price, new or secondhand.
-But it's not often that Amazon has the best price!
+But it's not often that Amazon has the best price, even if you're not avoiding it for ethical reasons!

 For secondhand books especially, I check alibris and ebay.
 (ABE is owned by Amazon, and as far as I can tell anything there also appears on Amazon Marketplace.)
 For new books, especially if expensive, I check Wordery, Blackwells, Speedyhen and Books etc, and sometimes Book Depository (owned by Amazon).
 There's no UK equivalent of bookshop.org yet.
 Wordery has regular discount/specials — always 5% off a second book, sometimes 10% off orders over £30 or something like that.
 It's often possible to buy books directly from the publisher, too - a good way of supporting small independent publishers.